Everything You Need to Know (and more) About Minor Figures Oat Milk!

 Soy milk predates all other alternative milks both as a cultural and commercial product.
 The use of soy milk was first reported 2000 years ago in China.
 It was the first plant-based milk which serves the purpose of providing nutrients to a population where the milk supply was inadequate.
 Much attention has been given to soy milk in the past as it is a nutritious and healthy alternative to cow milk, but recently attention has shifted away from soy towards the utilization of cereals, oil seeds, and nuts for new milk alternatives.

-Non-dairy milk began as a lactose-free alternative for vegans and non-dairy consumers, but the rise in popularity can be attributed to more than just being a must-have swap.
+Non-dairy milk began as a lactose-free alternative for vegans and non-dairy consumers, but the rapid rise in popularity can be attributed to more than just a must-have swap.

 Why Is Oat Milk Getting So Popular?